-For nearly 20 years, Superior Debt Relief has been helping customers settle debts as an alternative to bankruptcy.
-Although they require clients to have at least $10,000 in debt, they aim to get those debts settled in 12 to 36 months.
-One of the main drawbacks is the lack of accreditation from the AFCC.
+For nearly 20 years, Superior Debt Relief has helped customers settle debts as an alternative to bankruptcy.
+Although the company requires clients to have at least $10k in debt, it aims to get those debts settled in 12 to 36 months.
+However, Superior Debt Relief is only available in 23 states.

 - Experience and Accreditation

 - Resolution Time

 Superior Debt has been in business longer than most competitors, which allows clients to take advantage of the long-established relationships between SDR and their creditors to get better rates.
 Furthermore, SDR is accredited with the IAPDA.